jan-so7o/jan-so7o.github.io/README.md

 https://itme.jansolo.dev

-## Stack is based on, and powered by:
+## Stack is based on and powered by:

 - Git
 - [Sapper](https://github.com/sveltejs/sapper)